-The media-type multipart/form-data generally follows the model of multipart MIME data streams as described in [RFC2046] Section 5.1.
+The media-type "multipart/form-data" generally follows the model of multipart MIME data streams as described in [RFC2046] Section 5.1, although common implementations vary, as noted in this document.

 A "multipart/form-data" body contains a series of parts.
-Each part MUST contain a "Content-Disposition" header [RFC2183] where the disposition type is "form-data", and where the disposition contains an (additional) parameter of "name"; the value of the parameter is the original field name from the form (encoded, see Section 5.1).
+Each part MUST contain a "Content-Disposition" header [RFC1806] [RFC2183] where the disposition type is "form-data", and where the disposition contains an (additional) parameter of "name"; the value of the parameter is the original field name from the form (encoded, see Section 6.1).
 For example, a part might contain a header: